cpjobling/eg-247-textbook/labs/lab03/index.md

 ## Assessment criteria

-Marks can be claimed according to how many of the parts of Mini-project 2 and Lab Exercises 4 to 6 have been completed.
+Marks can be claimed according to how many of the parts of Lab Exercises 4 to 6 and Mini-project 2 and have been completed.

 Your peer assessor is encouraged to give feedback on the quality of the Live Script documentation you include in your submissions.

-Detailed marking criteria for this and the other labs and the project are given in the linked [Assessment Criteria](https://docs.google.com/spreadsheets/d/1EQzwSfGMdw8oiQds4bUR8sZTCgb2lMvcJHjmea-8hW4/edit?usp=sharing) [Google sheet].
+Detailed marking criteria for this and the other labs and the project are given in the linked [Assessment Criteria](https://docs.google.com/spreadsheets/d/1Vlzk7ZARG-zLb9a0zDBaidKRltUNgHBO7GDkvPHLPSg/edit?usp=sharing) [Google sheet].

 ## Setup